Richard Petty: First championship rides (1960-1970)

-On February 27, 1966, Richard Petty overcame a 2-lap deficit to win his second Daytona 500 when the race was stopped on lap 198 of 200 because of a thunderstorm.
+On February 27, 1966, Petty overcame a two-lap deficit to win his second Daytona 500 when the race was stopped on lap 198 of 200 because of a thunderstorm.
 This made him the first driver to win the event twice.
 In 1966, he won the first ever race at Middle Georgia Raceway (Morelock 200).
 Petty broke the half-mile NASCAR record for half-mile tracks with an average speed of 82.023 miles per hour during the 100-mile (160 km) event.
 He would end up recording 4 wins there in his career, including one in 1970 in which he was very ill before the race.
 1967 was a milestone year.
-In that year, Petty won 27 of the 48 races he entered, including a record 10 wins in a row (between August 12 and October 1, 1967).
+In that year, Petty won 27 of the 48 races he entered, including a record ten wins in a row (between August 12 and October 1, 1967).
 He won his second Grand National Championship.
 One of the 27 victories was the Southern 500 at Darlington, which would be his only Southern 500 victory.
 His dominance in this season earned him the nickname "King Richard".
 He had previously been known as "the Randleman Rocket".

-In 1968, Petty won 16 races including the last ever race at Occoneechee Speedway.
+In 1968, Petty won sixteen races including the last ever race at Occoneechee Speedway.

-In 1969 Ford significantly ratcheted up their factory involvement in NASCAR when they introduced the Ford Torino Talladega.
+In 1969, Ford significantly ratcheted up their factory involvement in NASCAR when they introduced the Ford Torino Talladega.
 The Talladega was specifically designed to give Ford a competitive race advantage by being more aerodynamic and thus faster, especially on super-speedway tracks more than a mile long.
 Petty switched brands to Ford, due to his belief the Plymouth was not competitive on super-speedways; he wanted a slippery Dodge Daytona but Chrysler executives insisted he stay with Plymouth.
-He would win 10 races and finish second in points.
-Won back in 1970 by the sleek new Plymouth Superbird with shark nose and towel rack wing, Petty returned to Plymouth for the 1970 season.
-This is the car in which Petty is cast in the Pixar film Cars (2006), in which Richard and Lynda Petty had voice roles.
+He would win ten races and finish second in points.
+He won in 1970 in the sleek new Plymouth Superbird with a shark nose and towel rack wing, Petty returned to Plymouth for the 1970 season.
+This is the car in which Petty is cast in the Pixar film Cars (2006), in which Richard and Lynda had voice roles.